brestows/awesome-metalgamer/README.rst

     seeding torrents - Q: Current amount of queued torrents - P: Current amount of paused torrents - T: Total of current torrents

+A click on the widget will call the following:

+    - Left mouse button: `deluge-console pause \*`
+    - Right mouse button: `deluge-console resume \*`

 **Example:**

 ::